^

 , medical expert

-The sweat glands (glandulae sudoriferae) are simple, tubular, lying in the deep sections of the dermis, where the initial section is folded in the form of a glomerulus.
-A long excretory duct permeates the skin and epidermis and opens on the surface of the skin with a hole - sometimes sweat.
-Sweat glands in the skin are unevenly distributed.
-They are many in the axillary and inguinal areas, in the skin of the palms and soles.
-In some places, sweat glands are absent (head and inner surface of the foreskin of the penis, transitional part of the lips).
-Sweat glands, together with water, remove from the body metabolic products: urea, some salts, uric acid.
+Sweat glands (glandulae sudoriferae) are simple, tubular, and located in the deep sections of the dermis, where the initial section is coiled into a ball.
+A long excretory duct penetrates the skin and epidermis proper and opens on the surface of the skin with an opening - a sweat pore.
+Sweat glands are unevenly distributed in the skin.
+There are many of them in the armpit and groin areas, in the skin of the palms and soles.
+In some places, sweat glands are absent (the head and inner surface of the foreskin of the penis, the transitional part of the lips).
+Sweat glands, along with water, remove metabolic products from the body: urea, some salts, uric acid.
 Evaporation of sweat leads to a decrease in body temperature.

 The iLive portal does not provide medical advice, diagnosis or treatment.